 Lesson #1: Safety First with New Brothers.

 New brothers will chomp at the bit to party with the chapter.
 They’re understandably stoked about receiving bids and making it through new member education.

 It’s easy for established brothers to get caught up in the excitement, and this can lead to unsafe behavior.

 You want to establish a risk-free chapter environment from day one, and it needs to be a central part of your new member education program.

 You and your fraternity brothers can take a huge step in this direction by converting to a dry chapter.
 Your chapter’s risk management will benefit tremendously from eliminating the dangers associated with potential alcohol abuse.
 Brothers who’re of age can still make their own personal decisions, but you’ll take drinking out of the chapter house, and with it many of the risks new brothers face.

 It also helps established brothers set a better example.
-At the very least, brothers should run a dry rush and remove alcohol from pledge class and new member education activities.
+At the very least, brothers should run a dry rush and remove alcohol from new member activities.

 Even without the added risk of drinking, you should educate new brothers about every aspect of chapter safety, coordinating with the risk management chair and house manager when possible.
 Teach them the ins and outs of fire drills and fire safety in the house, along with any other bylaws and safety procedures.